rubyonracetracks/tutorial-rails-rubymn2/03-02-sponsor_show.md

 # Unit 3
-## Chapter 2: Sponsor Show Controller
+## Chapter 2: Sponsor Show Method

-In this chapter, you will add the show method in the sponsor controller.
+In this chapter, you will add the show method for the sponsor object.

 ### New Branch
 Enter the command "git checkout -b 03-02-sponsor_show".